dilandau2001/Dilan.ServiceDiscovery/README.md

 There are several things I haven't addressed yet.
 - Create a DNS resolver logic.
 Current implemtentation allows you to ask discovery server for the list of services that matches your request.
 The idea of this feature would be to make the server give you the "best" one, where the best should follow a configured logic.
 In other words, the server would potentially become a load balancer.
-- prepare the BlazorServer app dockerization file.
-Currently learning about it.
 - The Blazor server app is using default Visual studio styling and it would be nice to make it "different".
 - The blazor server app has a initial page that is empty.
 I am still thinking what to put there.